jonathanLum/Capstone/README.md

 Group Unity Capstone Project Board Game Maker/Player

-ALWAYS DO GIT PULL BEFORE YOU START WORK
+ALWAYS CHECK FOR PULL REQUESTS TO REVIEW BEFORE WORKING ALWAYS DO GIT PULL BEFORE YOU START WORK
 ALWAYS WORK IN A BRANCH THAT IS NOT MAIN